Nino Vaccarella: Sports car career

 Sicily-born Vaccarella was well known for being a Targa Florio specialist.
 According to Vic Elford "he knew the roads on Sicily like the back of his hand".
-He was teamed with Umberto Maglioli for the 1960 Targa Florio in a birdcage Maserati, which was owned by the Camoradi team.
+His first Targa was in 1959 in a privately entered Maserati, the car finished 10th.
+The following year he was teamed with Umberto Maglioli for the 1960 Targa Florio in a birdcage Maserati, which was owned by the Camoradi team.
 Maglioli had previously won the race twice; Vaccarella was a schoolteacher in Palermo with a great passion for motorsport.
 They took the lead in the early afternoon on 8 May and maintained it for three laps until the car broke down.
 The event was won by Joakim Bonnier and Hans Herrmann in a small silver Porsche.

+His participation in this race kickstarted Vaccarella's racing career.
+He finished 2nd at the 12 Hours of Sebring in the United States, but during the 1963 Nurburgring 1000km, during practice he crashed a brand-new works-entered Ferrari 250P, and broke his arm and was soaked in fuel.
+He came back to the race a year later to win it with Ludovico Scarfiotti, driving for the factory.
+He then found even greater success by winning the 24 Hours of Le Mans with Jean Guichet, reaching the pinnacle of sports car racing.

 Vaccarella was paired with Lorenzo Bandini in the 1965 Targa Florio when they won with an average speed of 63.7 miles per hour, finishing in 7 hours and 1 minute.
 12.4 seconds.
 In 1966 Vaccarella and Bandini led most of the race until their Ferrari 330 ran off the track after seven laps and was too damaged to continue.
 While waving his hand to acknowledge the crowd, Vaccarella made eye contact with a retaining wall that carried the inscription Viva Nino.
 Maglioli and Vaccarella drove a Ford GT-40 to fifth place in the 1967 12 Hours of Sebring.